No! A truck ban, but don't worry

-Anyone moving heavy goods across Europe knows the challenge: weekend and holiday driving bans vary from country to country, and the rules aren’t always clear.
-Some countries ban truck driving on Saturday afternoons, others on Sundays entirely.
+Anyone moving heavy goods across Europe knows the challenge: weekend and public holiday truck traffic bans vary from country to country, and the applicable regulations aren’t always clear.
+Some countries restrict truck traffic on Saturday afternoons, others impose a full driving ban on Sundays.

-For companies coordinating international car transport, planning around these restrictions is essential.
-In this article, we provide a clear overview of current driving bans for trucks in Europe, so you can stay ahead, not stuck.
+For international transport companies, planning around these restrictions is essential to avoid costly fines and delivery delays.
+In this article, we provide a clear overview of current truck traffic bans in European countries—so you can stay ahead, not stuck.

-Even an empty car transporter can weigh around 15 tonnes, so that’s way above the typical 7.5-tonne limit used in most driving ban regulations.
-That means nearly all professional car transporters are affected.
-Lighter vehicles such as an empty Iveco may fall under the threshold and be allowed to drive, but as soon as you’re carrying cars, you’re likely over the limit.
-So always double-check your load weight and local restrictions before you hit the road.
+Even an empty car transporter can have a gross vehicle weight of around 15 tonnes — well above the 7.5-tonne threshold used in most driving ban regulations.
+As a result, nearly all professional car transport vehicles are affected.
+Lighter trucks, such as an empty Iveco, may fall below the limit and continue to drive, but once vehicles are loaded, the ban applies.
+Always double-check your load weight, applicable regulations, and local restrictions to stay compliant and avoid costly fines.

 Common driving bans by country (as of May 2025)